JazzMaster/LazGFX/README.md

 			This is not (overcomplicated) XGL

-Castle /sceneGraph engine will install just fine from the repos for those interested.
+Castle /sceneGraph engine will install just fine from the repos for those interested.<br>
 With exception to OSX (or GNU Pascal)- gcc is not needed to be installed--but it wouldnt hurt.